-Blood clots can be serious, and if one travels to the lungs, it can cause chest pain, breathlessness, fainting or even death.
+These blood clots can be serious, and if a clot travels to the lungs, it can cause chest pain, breathlessness, collapse or even death.
+This is called pulmonary embolism, or PE.

 You are more likely to get a blood clot in your veins as you get older and if any of the following applies to you.
 Inform your doctor if any of these situations applies to you: